JANEL C. ATLAS

 INSTITUTIONAL AND PROFESSIONAL SERVICE

-- Read and evaluated more than 100 essays written by incoming first year students to select winners of the contest.
+- Adjudicated more than 300 essays written by incoming first year students to select winners and runners up of the writing competition.

-- Over two semesters, met to discuss current E110 documents and revised E110 goals and practices to better describe writing instruction at the University of Delaware.
+- Collaboratively revised program goals and practices to better describe writing instruction at the University of Delaware.

 Assistant Chair, International Writing Association / National Conference on Peer Tutoring in Writing.
 October 2014.